 This video explains until 2:30 how the exposure of the iPhone camera works.

-How to change the iPhone shutter speed and ISO
+How to change shutter speed on iPhone and how to change the ISO

 There are camera apps that give you more control over exposure with modes for shutter speed priority and ISO priority.
 The app automatically selects the correct ISO value at a manually set exposure time and vice versa.
-Camera apps are also available with which you can set the exposure completely manually.
+Camera apps are also available with which you can change the exposure time and ISO completely manually.

 You can add special effects to your iPhone photos by using a long exposure time.
 In the blogs below I will explain how you can set a long exposure time with the iPhone camera app and special apps.

 Many limitations of the iPhone camera app with regard to manual exposure settings can be solved with special camera apps.
-My favorite app is Adobe Lightroom CC Mobile.
+My favorite app is Adobe Lightroom CC Mobile (App Store) with which you can change the exposure time and ISO.
 You can read about the possibilities of this camera and photo editing app in this blog.